Goals

 PriorityWhat to doWhy it matters

-Training qualityFollow a plan that uses progressive overloadMuscle needs a reason to grow
+Training qualityFollow a plan that uses progressive overloadFood only matters if training gives it a job

-Carbohydrate supportPut more carbs around hard sessionsHelps output and total training volume
+Carbohydrate supportPut more carbs around hard sessionsHelps output, total training volume, and recovery

 How Fuel helps

-Fuel is useful for muscle gain because it makes "I eat a lot" measurable.
-Many people who think they are in a surplus are actually hovering around maintenance, especially on busy days.
-Logging intake, reviewing weekly averages, and comparing food data with training output gives you a cleaner read.
+Fuel is useful for muscle gain because it turns "I think I am eating enough" into a weekly check you can trust.
+Many people who think they are in a surplus are actually hovering around maintenance on workdays and only overshooting on weekends.
+Logging intake, reviewing weekly averages, and comparing food data with training output makes that gap visible.

-Use Nutrition Planning to set the starting target, Energy Dashboard to spot low-intake days, and Weekly Review to see whether body weight and adherence are moving in the same direction.
-Recipe Library also matters more than people think, because food volume and taste decide whether a surplus is easy or annoying.
+Use Nutrition Planning to set the starting target, Energy Dashboard to spot low-intake days, and Weekly Review to see whether body weight and adherence are moving together.
+Recipe Library matters because surplus food has to be repeatable, not just technically possible.

 Nutrition strategy

-Protein should be a daily constant.
-Calories should sit above maintenance.
-Carbohydrate should rise enough to support hard training, and fat should stay high enough for food quality and satiety.
+Protein should stay steady every day.
+Calories should sit above maintenance, but only enough to let body weight and training move.
+Carbohydrate should rise enough to support hard training, and fat should stay high enough for food quality and appetite control.

 Protein